defog-ai/sqlcoder/README.md

 The code in this repo (what little there is of it) is Apache-2 licensed.
 The model weights have a `CC BY-SA 4.0` license.
 The TL;DR is that you can use and modify the model for any purpose – including commercial use.
 However, if you modify the weights (for example, by fine-tuning), you must open-source your modified weights under the same license terms.

 ## Training
 Defog was trained on 10,537 human-curated questions across 2 epochs.
 These questions were based on 10 different schemas.
 None of the schemas in the training data were included in our evaluation framework.

 Training happened in 2 phases.
 The first phase was on questions that were classified as "easy" or "medium" difficulty, and the second phase was on questions that were classified as "hard" or "extra hard" difficulty.

 The results of training on our easy+medium data were stored in a model called `defog-easy`.
 We found that the additional training on hard+extra-hard data led to a 7 percentage point increase in performance.

+You can read more about our [training approach](https://defog.ai/blog/open-sourcing-sqlcoder/) and [evaluation framework](https://defog.ai/blog/open-sourcing-sqleval/).

 ## Results by question category
 We classified each generated question into one of 5 categories.
 The table displays the percentage of questions answered correctly by each model, broken down by category.